nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

 MediVault is a Command Line Interface (CLI) application that will help to manage medication supplies within a pharmacy.
-It is an integrated solution that provides real-time tracking of stock, orders and prescribing of medication.
+It is an integrated solution that provides real-time tracking of stock, prescriptions and orders.

 ## Contents